jentery/engl391/index.md

 *Friday, January 20th*

 * You might return to your notes for ["Genre in Literary Traditions"](https://wac.colostate.edu/docs/books/bawarshi_reiff/chapter2.pdf) and bring your questions and concerns to class.
-Which of the five approaches to genre remain unclear to you?
+Which of the five approaches to genre remains most unclear to you?
 What are the appeals and limitations of each approach?
 * We'll discuss reader response and cultural studies approaches to genre and test them by interpreting scenes from [*Unpacking*](https://www.unpackinggame.com/).
 * I will circulate [*Take-Home Exam 1*](exam1.html) today and review the prompt in class.
 A response is due (via Brightspace) by Friday, February 3rd at 11:30am.